wheaney/social-freedom/README.md

 * Lambdas
   * Account registration, Cognito identity, AWS region, and AWS account ID provided
     * Verify identity, region, and account ID
+    * Add identity to account id mapping in DynamoDB
-    * Deploy CloudFormation template to account
+    * Deploy User CodePipeline CloudFormation template to account
       * Will need to fail back to the UX with instructions on adding an IAM policy if this fails
-    * Add identity to account id mapping in DynamoDB
-    * Grab initial profile data, if present
     * Invoked directly from UX synchronously, no SNS topic needed
   * Account deregistration
     * Reverse of account registration